Carrabba’s Sausage Lentil Soup

 This soup is a copycat version of Carrabba’s Spicy Sausage Lentil soup!
 It’s loaded with hot Italian sausage, lentils, ham, veggies and is totally delicious!

-This soup though, it’s one of his favorites.
-It’s a copycat version of the spicy sausage lentil soup that he gets when we go to Carrabba’s.
+Today’s soup happens to be a family favorite.
+It’s a copycat version of the spicy sausage lentil soup that we get at Carrabba’s.
 It is loaded with flavor from the hot Italian sausage, lentils, ham, and veggies.
 And loaded with healthy benefits because lentils are low in calories, rich in iron and folate and an excellent source of protein.

-I’ll be honest with you, the first time I made this for him I was pretty darn nervous.
-He had high expectations and I didn’t want to disappoint.
-Since then, I’ve changed a few things here and there and this is the “husband approved” version.
+I’ll be honest with you, the first time I made this for our family I was pretty darn nervous.
+Since then, I’ve changed a few things here and there and this is the “husband approved” version of the copycat recipe.
 He loves it, I love it and our 2-year-old gobbles it up like there’s no tomorrow.
 It’s definitely a family favorite!

 The best thing about this soup is how easy it is to prep/make and how quickly it comes together.
 Sure you need a handful of ingredients, but they’re relatively inexpensive and easy to find.